Votega/ga-executive-orders/README.md

 Full text is extracted from each PDF (via `pdftotext`, falling back to OCR for scanned documents); orders whose PDF yields no extractable text are omitted from the `text/` bundles.

-**Coverage:** 2022–present.
-Earlier years (2020–2021) use a different URL structure on gov.georgia.gov and are being backfilled; orders before 2020 are hosted only on archived sites and are not yet included.
+**Coverage:** 2021–present.
+Orders before 2020 are hosted only on archived sites and are not yet included.

 Raw files can be accessed directly using: